YBogomolov/ybogomolov.github.io/_posts/2022-09-12-fp-jargon-part-1.md

 If you immediately thought of `identity` function, you are correct, but it's just a particular example of endomorphism.
 Functions like `String.prototype.toUpperCase`, or `Array.prototype.reverse` are examples of endomorphisms as well.

-You may also meet a term "isomorphism", or phrase "X isomorphic to Y".
+You may also meet the term "isomorphism", or the phrase "X isomorphic to Y".
 An _isomorphism_ is a function which has a _reverse_ operation.
 In TypeScript, isomorphism is usually modelled using a pair of functions, which hold together a law of information preserving:

 ```ts
 interface Isomorphism<A, B> {